OpenSourceEconomics/respy/doc/source/numerics.rst

 The model is estimated using simulated maximum likelihood estimation (Albright (1977)).
 The available optimizers depend on the version of the program.
 If you use the *Python* implementation, then the Powell and BFGS algorithms are available through their **SciPy** implementations.
 See the `SciPy  Documentation <http://docs.scipy.org>`_ for details.
 For the *FORTRAN*  implementation, we provide the `BFGS <https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm>`_ and `NEWUOA <https://en.wikipedia.org/wiki/NEWUOA>`_ (Powell(2004)) algorithms.

-Approximation
+Function Approximation
-"""""""""""""
+""""""""""""""""""""""

 The details for the **EMAX interpolation** are discussed in :ref:`Eisenhauer (2016) <bibSection>`.

 Miscellaneous
 """""""""""""

 We are using the *LAPACK* library for all numerical linear algebra.
-The pseudorandom numbers are generated using the *Mersenne Twister*.
+The pseudo-random numbers are generated using the *Mersenne Twister*.